python-jsonschema/jsonschema/docs/errors.rst

         subschema from within the schema that was passed into the validator, or even an entirely different schema if a :validator:`$ref` was followed.

+    .. attribute:: relative_schema_path

+        A :class:`collections.deque` containing the path to the failed validator within the schema.

+    .. attribute:: absolute_schema_path

+        A :class:`collections.deque` containing the path to the failed validator within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a validator, *not* :attr:`schema`\).

     .. attribute:: schema_path

-        A :class:`collections.deque` containing the path to the failed validator within the schema.
+        Same as :attr:`relative_schema_path`.

-    .. attribute:: path
+    .. attribute:: relative_path

         A :class:`collections.deque` containing the path to the offending element within the instance.
 The deque can be empty if the error happened at the root of the instance.

+    .. attribute:: absolute_path

+        A :class:`collections.deque` containing the path to the offending element within the instance.
+The absolute path is always relative to the *original* instance that was validated (i.e. the one passed into a validation method, *not* :attr:`instance`\).
+The deque can be empty if the error happened at the root of the instance.

+    .. attribute:: path

+        Same as :attr:`relative_path`.

     .. attribute:: instance